greg-raven/Uncommon-Sense/_posts/2020-05-17-government-as-the-extension-of-the-self.md

 ---
-title: 'Government as the extension of the self'
+title: "Government as the extension of the self"
 layout: post
 categories:
 - liberalism